Overview of radiculopathy in the thoracic spine

 Compared to lumbar radiculopathy (in the lower back) and cervical radiculopathy (in the neck), thoracic radiculopathy is rare.
 That’s because of the relative rigidity of the thoracic spine, which serves as an anchor for the ribs as well as support for the torso and upper body.
 This relative lack of flexibility, as contrasted with the cervical and lumbar regions, exposes the thoracic vertebrae (abbreviated as T1-12) to far less stress as the body ages.

 Still, patients complaining of back or neck pain can’t rule out the thoracic region as the origin without a proper radiculopathy diagnosis.
-After an initial physical exam, a doctor might order an MRI or CT scan to determine the location of an impinged or irritated nerve root.
+After an initial physical exam, a physician might order an MRI or CT scan to determine the location of an impinged or irritated nerve root.
 Potential conditions that might impinge on a nerve root and cause thoracic radiculopathy include:

 - Degenerative disc disease